 Here he played with a flat geometric style but sticking to a theme of looking inward he wanted to go for something more colorful and aggressive.

-The way Andrew describes the journey of a like in the beginning, the feelings attached to it, you as an audience start to relate with it and enter into the story.
+The way Andrew describes the journey of alike in the beginning, the feelings attached to it, you as an audience start to relate to it and enter into the story.
 It's like a perfect hook and the best way to attract your audience.

-And it ends with a incredible realization "we find value in life far beyond alike, from a like to a love!"
+And it ends with an incredible realization "we find value in life far beyond alike, from a like to a love!"

 This whole video is like an experience, a journey and that's what makes this one of the best infographic videos.